 It’s time to cut back on your meetings.
 And your emails.
-It’s time to streamline communication and make work more efficient.So, it’s time to get an intranet.
+It’s time to streamline communication and make work more efficient.

+Maybe it’s time to get an intranet, you think.
 Intranets are powerful tools, but they’re often the unsung heroes of the modern workplace toolkit.

-- Teams can have open discussions
+Teams can have open discussions

-- Individuals can share knowledge
+Individuals can share knowledge

-- Leadership can to stay in touch
+Leadership can stay in touch

-- Departments can provide updates
+Departments can provide updates

 2. Connects your company across locations and time zones